lsst-sqre/sqr-011/index.rst

 consumers.
 So our recommendation is to adopt platforms that make it easy and cheap to add external users to the chat system, while at the same time treating the chat system for those users as a last resort.
-So we envisage starting a slow asynchronous dicussion with a user on Community, and if the situation demands it, pulling them into Chat.
+So we envisage starting a slow asynchronous discussion with a user on Community, and if the situation demands it, pulling them into Chat.
 We are particularly thinking about Commissioning, where we might want "many eyes" to bear on a problem.